abdullahjamal/HW-4-Algorithms-for-OpenAI-Gym/README.md

      I tried cross entropy method with both original reward and modified reward.
 I tried with one hidden layer and two hidden layer and   with different parameters, but looks like the reward doesn't change.

 # 4 - Overview of algorithms studied in class
+     You can find the brief details in 04_algorithms_methods_overview.md file